 All image acquisition and analyses were performed blind to condition.
 Fluorescence and bright-field images were acquired using a Zeiss Axioplan II microscope, an Olympus SZX12 stereo microscope or Leica DM5000 B, a Retiga 4000R camera with Q-Capture Pro-7 software, an Axiocam CCD camera with Axiovision software or Leica DFC 500 with LAS V4.9 software.
-Confocal images were obtained as a z-stack of 0.76 μm optical sections acquired sequentially using a Leica TCS SP5 II confocal microscope with LASAF software or Zeiss Oberver Z1 with ZEN blue software.
-Whole tissue section scannings were acquired sequentially using a Leica DFC 365FX camera on a Leica DM6000B microscope with the imaging software Surveyor by Objective Imaging.
-A series of 20x images was obtained for each flourophore (Texas Red, Fitc, Cy-5), aligned and stitched together using the Best Focus option in the Surveyor software.
+Confocal images were obtained as a z-stack of 0.76 μm optical sections acquired sequentially using a Leica TCS SP5 II confocal microscope with LASAF software or Zeiss Observer Z1 with ZEN blue software.
+Whole-tissue section scans were acquired sequentially using a Leica DFC 365FX camera on a Leica DM6000B microscope with the imaging software Surveyor by Objective Imaging.
+A series of 20× images was obtained for each fluorophore (Texas Red, FITC, Cy5), aligned and stitched together using the Best Focus option in the Surveyor software.
 The final rendering is a mosaic RGB image of each section.

-The most anterior 1.5 mm of each tongue was collected as 8 serial sets of 16 cryosections and a single series was used for each of the different immunomarkers.
+The most anterior 1.5 mm of each tongue was collected as eight serial sets of 16 cryosections and a single series was used for each of the different immunomarkers.
 Each fungiform taste bud was counted if: (1) it was found within a FF papilla; and (2) it housed at least 1 K8-immunoreactive (K8+) cell with a nuclear profile.
-Additionally, fungiform taste buds were categorized as follows (and see Fig. 1A, B): (1) Typical Fungiform Papilla and taste bud (Typical FFP): papilla with epithelial invagination into the lamina propria mesenchyme, where a mesenchymal core is defined by a basal epithelial layer; the papilla apex has a plateau-like surface housing a single taste bud.
+Additionally, FF taste buds were categorized as follows (also see Fig. 1A,B).
+(1) Typical FF papilla and taste bud (typical FFP): papilla with epithelial invagination into the lamina propria mesenchyme, where a mesenchymal core is defined by a basal epithelial layer; the papilla apex has a plateau-like surface housing a single taste bud.
 Each taste bud has a characteristic onion-like shape and is composed of fusiform cells.
-(2) Atypical Fungiform Papilla and taste bud (Atypical FFP): papilla and mesenchymal core are narrow; the papilla apex is filiform and houses a single taste bud.
+(2) Atypical FF papilla and taste bud (atypical FFP): papilla and mesenchymal core are narrow; the papilla apex is filiform and houses a single taste bud.
 The taste bud is narrow and has fewer taste cells; the remaining taste cells have a stretched appearance (Nagato et al., 1995; Oakley et al., 1990).
 All taste buds in either type of papillae were tallied and assigned a number.
 Typical and atypical FF taste buds were analyzed separately.
-Sets of 10 typical FF taste buds per mouse were randomly selected (random.org) for quantification of total number of K8+ pixels inside taste buds.
-We analyzed each confocal optical section from every taste bud z-stack using our imstack toolbox developed in MATLAB (Mathworks, Natick, MA) (Castillo-Azofeifa et al., 2017).
+Sets of ten typical FF taste buds per mouse were randomly selected (random.org) for quantification of the total number of K8+ pixels inside taste buds.
+We analyzed each confocal optical section from every taste bud z-stack using our imstack toolbox developed in MATLAB (Mathworks, Natick, MA, USA) (Castillo-Azofeifa et al., 2017).
 We loaded each z-stack into the imstack toolbox and established a rectangular regionof-interest (ROI) that completely encompassed the taste bud.
 The same ROI dimensions were used for all analyzed images.
-Signal in all 3 channels was thresholded using Otsu's method (Otsu, 1979).
+Signal in all three channels was thresholded using Otsu's method (Otsu, 1979).
 Signal was designated as only those pixels with an intensity above the calculated threshold value within the taste bud ROI.